Child Support and Child Custody are Legally Distinct From One Another

 If you're behind on child support yet you frequent casinos, use tobacco, vape, travel, carry an expensive cell phone, play video games, eat at restaurants, drink at bars, donate to a church, hunt, fish, drive a nice car, or buy new tires for your car, your credibility will be absolutely destroyed in court.
 If you are behind on child support, you cannot afford any indulgence, any luxury, or any extravagant expense.
 Court will be a very unpleasant experience.

 Child support and visitation are not equivalents.
 A noncustodial parent who pays all their child support and is being denied visitation cannot expect the custodial parent to receive the scrutiny and criticism that the noncustodial parent would receive if they did not pay child support.
-Being timely and current on child support is viewed as a minimum standard, and a parent who pays on time will not receive special credit or even acknowledgement for it.
+Being timely and current on child support is viewed as a minimum standard, and a parent who pays on time may not receive special credit or even acknowledgement for it.

 All child-related matters are controlled by a concept called equity.
 Here is the rule you need to know about equity: